Federal execution

-The term federal execution, or (German: Bundesexekution) refers to the right of a confederation or federation to act militarily against individual member states if they violate duties resulting from membership.
+The term federal execution (German: Bundesexekution) refers to the right of a confederation or federation to act militarily against individual member states if they violate duties resulting from membership.
 The term "Reichsexekution" is also used in Germany depending on the respective state name.

 German Confederation

 The German Confederation (1815–1866) was obliged to proceed against the government of a member state by means of a Bundesexekution, insofar as this was contrary to the provisions of the German Confederation Constitution or other Federal decrees.

 The foundations of the Confederation were Article 31 of the Vienna Final Act and the Execution Order of 1820.
 In order to force a state to comply with its obligations, the following measures were envisaged: